As a woman, I write a great deal about men who wear lingerie. To be honest, it has become rather a passion of mine over the past few years.

 For most women, wearing women's clothing in public is not a big deal.
-It's something we do everyday without so much as batting an eyelid.
+It's something we do every day without so much as batting an eyelid.
 We can also wear men's clothing out in public without too much trouble either.
-When was the last time someone took issue with a woman wearing a sweater and jeans, for example (besides in some whiny Craigslist posting, and Craigslist postings don't count as reality anyway.)
+When was the last time someone took issue with a woman wearing a sweater and jeans, for example (besides in some whiny online forum posting, and these posts don't count as reality anyway).

 Some people react to this change with anger and try to reject it.
 'It's wrong', they say, or 'It's gay'.
 (Thereby rejecting the behavior by associating it with a group which has traditionally been marginalized and stigmatized.)